Last Updated on August 28, 2019 by Katty

-Italian beaches get very crowdy starting from the end of May, when the weather begin to be hotter and people seek relax and coolness.
+Italian beaches get very crowdy starting from the end of May, when the weather begins to be hotter and people seek relax and coolness.
 Italians love going to the beach, lying in the sun and sunbathing for the whole day.
 Beaches become then organized places, offering a lot of entertainment thanks to the stabilimenti balneari, bathing establishments, which offer to people all they need to spend a perfect day on the beach.

 Italian beaches are usually divided into two main categories: spiagge libere and spiagge a pagamento.The spiagge libere, free beaches, are those where you can stay for free, without paying any money, and they are usually next to the spiagge a pagamento where in exchange for a daily, weekly or seasonal fee, you’ll get facilities and services such as a cleaning service of the beach, beach umbrellas, sunbeds, showers and bathing cabins.